wso2/docs-ei/en/micro-integrator/docs/references/mediators/payloadFactory-Mediator.md

 ### Freemarker Template

-The payloadFactory mediator of WSO2 APIM 4.0.0 supports [Freemarker Templates](https://freemarker.apache.org/docs/).
+The payloadFactory mediator of WSO2 EI 7.1.0 supports [Freemarker Templates](https://freemarker.apache.org/docs/).
 If you select **freemarker** as the **template-type**, you can use freemarker templates when defining the payload.

 !!!
 Note
     -   FreeMarker version 2.3.30 is tested with the current WSO2 APIM version.